gjorquera/Gaston.Life/content/books/how-to-take-smart-notes.md

 Proofreading is the process of reviewing and editing your work so that it can be understood by somebody reading it for the first time.

-To do an effective proofreading, follow these guidelines:
+For effective proofreading, follow these guidelines:

 1. Put yourself in the position of a dispassionate reader.
 1. Try to ignore what you know and evaluate only what it's written.